nnienaber2/conduct/user-agreement.md

 **Short version**
 *You are responsible for your use of the service.
 If you harm someone else or get into a dispute with someone else, we will not be involved.*

-If you have a dispute with one or more Users or Organizations, you agree to release Era of Health from any and all claims, demands, and damages (actual and consequential) of every kind and nature, known and unknown, arising out of or in any way connected with such disputes.
+If you have a dispute with one or more [Users](terminology.md#user) or [Organizations](terminology.md#organization) , you agree to release [Era of Health](terminology.md#eraofhealth) from any and all claims, demands, and damages (actual and consequential) of every kind and nature, known and unknown, arising out of or in any way connected with such disputes.

-You agree to indemnify us, defend us, and hold us harmless from and against any and all claims, liabilities, and expenses, including attorneys’ fees, arising out of your use of the Website and the Service, including but not limited to your violation of this Agreement, provided that Era of Health (1) promptly gives you written notice of the claim, demand, suit or proceeding; (2) gives you sole control of the defense and settlement of the claim, demand, suit or proceeding (provided that you may not settle any claim, demand, suit or proceeding unless the settlement unconditionally releases Era of Health of all liability); and (3) provides to you all reasonable assistance, at your expense.
+You agree to indemnify us, defend us, and hold us harmless from and against any and all claims, liabilities, and expenses, including attorneys’ fees, arising out of your use of the [Website](terminology.md#website) and the [Service](terminology.md#service), including but not limited to your violation of this Agreement, provided that [Era of Health](terminology.md#eraofhealth) (1) promptly gives you written notice of the claim, demand, suit or proceeding; (2) gives you sole control of the defense and settlement of the claim, demand, suit or proceeding (provided that you may not settle any claim, demand, suit or proceeding unless the settlement unconditionally releases [Era of Health](terminology.md#eraofhealth) of all liability); and (3) provides to you all reasonable assistance, at your expense.

 ## O. Changes to this User Agreement
 **Short version**

 *We've opened this Agreement up for you to amend and contribute to.
 We want you to see its historic revision and contribute to it future revision via a repository.
 We take our relationship with you very serious and want to display nurture trust through transparency.
 By seeing the past revision you can see our progression of thought over time.
 By allowing you to post suggestions we are enlisting your help to make improvements to this Agreement in conjunction with our ever-changing world.
-We will notify users of any changes that affect your rights and give you time to adjust to them.
-For non-material modifications, your continued use of the Website constitutes an agreement to our revisions of this User Agreement.*
+We will notify [users](terminology.md#user) of any changes that affect your rights and give you time to adjust to them.
+For non-material modifications, your continued use of the [Website](terminology.md#website) constitutes an agreement to our revisions of this User Agreement.*

 This Agreement is open to the public domain under [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/).
 This means we give you permission to copy and re-use this Agreement with our permission.
 No questions asked.
 Note that CC0-1.0 does not grant any trademark permissions.